jezer0x/barren-wuffet-ui/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with the UI of the GMX protocol which we will be building on [GMX](https://github.com/gmx-io/gmx-interface), which in turn was bootstrapped using Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts